bigfix/developer.bigfix.com/site/reference/types/socket.md

 Returns the remote address of the socket.

 {{#example}}
-Q: unique values of remote addresses of it of sockets of network
+Q: unique values of remote addresses of sockets of network
 A: 74.125.25.103
 A: 127.0.0.1
 {{/example}}